StatCan/kubeflow/components/crud-web-apps/jupyter/README.md

 The translation default language is set in the `app.component.ts`.

 For each language added, `app.component.ts` will need to be updated.
+The kflang variable which holds the language selected is written to the notebook upon creation.

 **When a language is added:**
 - Copy the en.json file and rename is to the language you want to add.
 As it currently is, the culture should not be included.